What are the work permit and I-9 requirements for employing a minor in California?

 • Enters “minor under age 18” under List B;

-For more information on the I-9 requirements for minors, go to the USCIS website at www.uscis.gov.
+For more information on the I-9 requirements for minors, go to the U.S. Citizenship and Immigration Services (USCIS) website at www.uscis.gov.

 The Labor Law Helpline is a service to California Chamber of Commerce preferred and executive members.
 For expert explanations of labor laws and Cal/OSHA regulations, not legal counsel for specific situations, call (800) 348-2262 or submit your question at www.hrcalifornia.com.